 Carbon dioxide from human activity is a major contributor to climate change.
-Although not harmful in and of itself, its unchecked release into the atmosphere is polluting our climate, and is a grave global health threat.
-Reducing carbon dioxide emissions is essential to fighting climate change, and safeguarding the health and future of our children.
+Although not harmful in and of itself, the unchecked release of carbon dioxide into the atmosphere is polluting our climate and is a grave global health threat.
+Reducing carbon dioxide emissions is essential to fighting climate change and safeguarding the health and future of our children.

 What you can do.